stephan-klein/supersonic/docs/supersonic/guides/data/other-data-providers/index.md

 You are then ready to use the data!
 Please see from [setting up database guide](/supersonic/guides/data/setting-up-appgyver-database/) how to access data from data browser and how to scaffold data accessing application code, and [accessing data from device](/supersonic/guides/data/accessing-data-from-device/) for overview of Supersonic data JS library.

-## Parse and Kimono backends
+## Parse backend

-Usage of Parse and Kimono as backend is as easy as the use of built.io.
+Usage of Parse is as easy as the use of built.io.
 In order to configure Parse, you must configure an backend through Parse web site, and get the id and the api key of your app:

 <img class="tutorial-image" src="/img/guides/data_parse_conf.png">